artemiocabelin/mobile-flashcards/README.md

     *  clicking on Correct will increase number of correct answers
     *  clicking on Incorrect will increase number of incorrect answers
     *  on completion, app will calculate percentage correct, then display the results and the options to restart or go back to individual deck.
+    * on completion, device will clear scheduled notifications for the day.
     * clicking on Restart Quiz will restart the quiz
     * clicking on Back To Deck will redirect to [3] Individual Deck View